awillats/clinc/README.md

-Manuscript for "Closed-Loop Identifiability in Neural Circuits", by Adam Willats and Matthew O'Shaugnessy
+Manuscript for "Closed-Loop Identifiability in Neural Circuits", by Adam Willats and Matthew O'Shaughnessy
 (work in progress)

 # Repo organization